ktmeaton/plague-phylogeography/narratives/plagueSCDS2020.md

 ### This exhibit only captures a very small fraction (150 samples) of the available plague datasets that could be harnessed for analysis (1500+ and growing).

+### Method documentation for the project can be found at [Read the Docs](https://plague-phylogeography.readthedocs.io/en/latest/).

-### The computational methods are open-access via a [GitHub Repository](https://github.com/ktmeaton/plague-phylogeography) and are continually developed for expanded scope and reproducibility.
+### The underlying code is open-access via a [GitHub Repository](https://github.com/ktmeaton/plague-phylogeography) and is continually developed for reproducibility.

+### Future work will focus on expanding scope, both geographically and temporally, and integrating new theoretical perspectives to shed further light on the mysteries of **where**, **when**, and **how** the plague spreads across the globe.

 # [References](http://localhost:4000/plague150Local?d=tree,map&legend=closed)
 Bossak, B. H. & Welford, M. R. (2015).
 [Spatio-Temporal Characteristics of the Medieval Black Death](https://www.taylorfrancis.com/books/e/9781315610252/chapters/10.4324%2F9781315610252-12).
 In E. Delmelle, A. Páez, & P. Kanaroglou (Eds.), Spatial Analysis in Health Geography.
 Surrey, England: Ashgate Publishing Limited.